amnn/typed-geomlab-report/report.md

 \section{Hindley and Milner's Type System}\label{sec:hm}

-We begin our search with the Hindley-Milner (henceforth HM) type system\ \cite{10.2307/1995158, MILNER1978348}.
+We begin our search with the Hindley--Milner (henceforth HM) type system\ \cite{10.2307/1995158, MILNER1978348}.
 This theory forms the basis of many production quality type systems, including those found in \textit{Haskell} and the \textit{ML} family of languages.

 HM builds on the types in the simply-typed $\lambda$ calculus by introducing \textit{universally quantified} variables in prenex form (Definition\ \ref{def:hm-types}).
 This allows us to describe the types of polymorphic functions.
 For example, the identity function \texttt{define id(x) = x;} has principal type $\forall\alpha\ldotp(\alpha)\to\alpha$.